BlakeJC94/sudoku-py/README.md

 ## Running the code

-1. Clone the repo to your system
+1. Clone the repo to your system `$ git clone https://github.com/BlakeJC94/sudoku-py.git && cd sudoku-py`
 2. Copy the puzzle you want to solve to `./input.txt`, (examples in the `./puzzles/` directory)
 3. Run the command `$ python3 main.py`.